-The results for the individual characteristics are very similar to the ones reported in Table 5, with the important exception of the sex dummy.
+The results for the individual characteristics are very similar to the ones reported in Table 5, with the important exception of the gender dummy.
 Concerning the peer effects, however there are some noticeable differences.
 Women seem to feel a higher peer pressure.
-In particular, the socalled smoking enhancing effect is greater for women than for men.
+In particular, the so-called smoking enhancing effect is greater for women than for men.
 The difference is statistically significant.
 In order to have a sense of the magnitude of these different effects, we calculated the average marginal effect of a smoking partner on the own probability of smoking.
-For women, the probability of smoking is 3.8 percentage points higher if their partner smokes (the standard deviation is equal to 0.0043).
-For men, the increase in the probability of smoking is only equal to 2.1 percentage points (standard deviation of 0.0071).
+For both men and women, the probability of smoking is 2.1 percentage points higher if their partner smokes (the standard deviation is equal to 0.0060 and 0.0068, respectively).

-Also in this case, we consider the average marginal effect of $\sigma_j$ for the subsample of past smokers.
-This is very high for women: a woman living in a couple is 12 percentage points less likely to give up smoking if her partner's smoking probability goes from zero to one (with standard deviation equal to 0.0173).
-For past smoking men, this figure is only of 5.5 percentage points (standard deviation of 0.0189).
-Under our interpretation, these results suggest that women get more pleasure from smoking with their partner, or internalise more the externality imposed on their partner.
+The difference between men and women appears when computing the average marginal effect of σ_j for the subsample of past smokers.
+This is very high for women: a woman living in a couple is 6.8 percentage points less likely to give up smoking if her partner's smoking probability goes from zero to one (with standard deviation equal to 0.0192).
+For past smoking men, this figure is only of 6.2 percentage points (standard deviation of 0.0183).
+Under our interpretation, these results suggest that women get more pleasure from smoking with their partner, or internalize more the externality imposed on their partner.
+This results are in line with the findings of McGeary (2003), which shows that women are more likely to quit smoking if their partner suffers a negative health shock.
 Concerning the smoking deterring effect, represented by the parameter p, the results suggest that there are no significant differences between men and women.

-The sex dummy has no significant explanatory power in this specification, while in the previous one it was significant at the 95% confidence level.
-This suggests sex affects the smoking behaviour only through the interaction with the expectations on the partner's smoking behaviour.
+The gender dummy has no significant explanatory power in this specification, while in the previous one it was significant.
+This suggests that gender affects the smoking behavior only through the interaction with the expectations on the partner's smoking behavior.

-4.6 Children's health and parents' behaviour
+4.6 Children's health and parents' behavior

-In this section, we study the relationship between the smoking behaviour of parents and the number of non chronic respiratory diseases of their children.
+In this section, we study the relationship between the smoking behavior of parents and the number of non chronic respiratory diseases of their children.
 We only include households in which the reference person lives in a couple.
-We also limit the analysis to the case in which the reference person is a man (only 10 households are removed) and is between the age of 18 and 60.
-There are 5,431 such households.
+We also limit the analysis to the case in which the reference person is a man (only 10 households are removed) and is between the age of 25 and 60.
+There are 5,274 such households.
 For simplicity, in the following we will define the reference person as the husband and his partner as the wife, even though we do not control for their effective marital status.
-Overall, 2,824 such households have at least one child under the age of 15; 4897 children live in these families.
-In these household, 1,511 husbands and 1,183 wives reported being smokers.
-In 658 cases both parents smoke.
+Overall, 2,791 such households have at least one child under the age of 15; 4853 children live in these families.
+In these household, 670 husbands and 831 wives reported being smokers.
+In 374 cases both parents smoke.

-We regress the number of non chronic respiratory diseases on a set of individual variables, such as the age, the sex, the BMI of the child and a dummy equal to one if she is affected by chronic respiratory condition; we also include in the regressors the number of children under 15 present in the household.
+We regress the number of non chronic respiratory diseases on a set of individual variables, such as the age, the gender, the BMI of the child and a dummy equal to one if she is affected by chronic respiratory condition; we also include in the regressors the number of children under 15 present in the household.
 The education level of both the mother and the father and their BMI are also taken into account, since these characteristics may influence the way parents care about the health of their children.
-Finally, we include two dummy variables summarizing parents' smoking behaviour: we distinguish the case in which both parents smoke and the one in which just one parent smokes.
+Finally, we include two dummy variables summarizing parents' smoking behavior: we distinguish the case in which both parents smoke and the one in which just one parent smokes.